A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 What Doesn’t Show Up on Your Credit Report?

-Despite what people sometimes think, your credit report does not include:
+Your credit report does not include:

 Your salary